 Technology and innovation alone cannot do all that needs doing to strengthen UN peacekeeping, and all that needs doing cannot be done by DPKO and DFS alone.
 Laying the foundation for more technologically-enabled peacekeeping will require visionary leadership, political will, strengthened partnerships, and shifts in organizational culture.
 The Member States must be full partners, and active in their support for action here.
-Maximum transparency should remain a principle of the use of peacekeeping must also not lose sight of the need for continuous review, lessons capture, adaptation, and transparent engagement with all stakeholders as new technologies are integrated into operations.
+Maximum transparency should remain a principle of the use of peacekeeping technology, in particular when used to enable information gathering and sharing.
+Peacekeeping must also not lose sight of the need for continuous review, lessons capture, adaptation, and transparent engagement with all stakeholders as new technologies are integrated into operations.
 It should also ensure that strong procedural safeguards and effective oversight mechanisms are in place for its use.
 More fundamentally, the UN must be willing to make the necessary policy changes and process innovations to adapt to this new landscape, or investments in technology will, quite frankly, be useless.